At the beginning of the year, we took a brief look at the social media statistics and demographics for the UK in 2019.

 According to Facebook Audience Insights, there are 35-40 million monthly active users.
 Of these, 52% identify as women and 48% men (based on users aged 18 and older).

 There are now over 60 million active business Pages on Facebook globally.
-Many are turning to
+Many are turning to advertising to cut through the noise and reach desired audiences.

 In the UK, the average engagement rate on a Facebook post is 3.82% which is a small increase (0.13%) on this time last year.
-The average engagement rate for a photo post is 5.48% and for a
+The average engagement rate for a photo post is 5.48% and for a video post is higher at 6.96%.

 The Digital 2019 report data supports theory that video is the most engaging type of content you can share on Facebook.